arturonline/docs/golang/0_tooling.md

 ## Documentation

-You can view documentation for the standard library packages via your terminal using the go doc tool.
+You can view documentation for the standard library packages via your terminal using the `go doc` tool.
 I often use this during development to quickly check something — like the name or signature of a specific function.
-I find it faster than navigating the web-based documentation and it's always available offline too.
+It's faster than navigating the web-based documentation and it's always available offline too.

 ```bash
     go doc strings            # View simplified documentation for the strings package